robfatland/nexus/data/api.md

 The concrete objective here is to build an API that returns data from a NoSQL database.
-Database content is loaded in a *build* process; so it is *static*.
-Dynamic data contribution over time is not covered here.
+Database content is loaded in the *build* phase.
+Subsequent data accumulation not covered.

-This document is divided into two parts (data access scenarios):
+This `api` page consists of two parts:

 - Part 1: The **MSE544** [Periodic table scenario](#the-mse544-periodic-table)